elongl/configs/README.md

 ### Linux

-- Increase default swap file size.
+- Increase default swap file size

+### Windows

+- System -> Multitasking -> Uncheck "When I snap a window, suggest what I can snap next to it"